ponylang/pony-tutorial/docs/exceptions/exceptions.md

 ## Partial functions

 Pony does not require that all errors are caught immediately as in our previous examples.
 Instead functions can throw errors that are caught by whatever code calls them.
-These are called partial functions (this is a mathmetical term meaning a function that does not have a defined result for all possible inputs, ie arguments).
+These are called partial functions (this is a mathmetical term meaning a function that does not have a defined result for all possible inputs, i.e. arguments).
 Partial functions __must__ be marked as such in Pony with a `?`.

 ```
 fun factorial(x: I32): I32 ? =>